When Will My Child Stop Bedwetting?

-There are many reasons why, but some of the most common factors for bedwetting are:
+There are many reasons, but some of the most common factors for bedwetting are:

 - Heavy sleeping can also cause children to not feel a full bladder; deep sleepers may not wake up to use the bathroom in time

-- Short of a treatable underlying condition, there’s no solid answer on how to help your child stop wetting the bed since most children simply grow out of it – so don’t sweat it!
+Short of a treatable underlying condition, there’s no solid answer on how to help your child stop wetting the bed.
+Most children simply grow out of it, so don’t sweat it!

 What are medical reasons for bedwetting?